+§ 43 One of the important features of documenting decisions is the record of the action taken, as evidenced by the specific motion and vote.
+There are several essential elements of a motion:

-§47 A motion must have: a maker and second; a description of the nature of the request; the action taken (approval, approval with conditions, denial, tabling); any conditions attached to affirmative decisions (except rezonings, to which conditions cannot be attached); and the reasons for the action taken (applicability of standards).
+- a maker and seconder; - a description of the nature of the request;

+• the action taken (approval, approval with conditions, denial, postponement of the decision);

+• any conditions attached to affirmative decisions; and,

+• the reasons for the action taken (the standards of review and how they were or were not satisfied) based upon the facts and evidence presented at the hearing-the findings that support the decision.

-Some commissions have found it useful to have a blank motion format to help them form a proper motion.
+Some ZBAs have found it useful to have a blank format to help them word their motions.
 This can be an effective practice, as long as the motions are not completed prior to the meeting.

-Because having staff or legal counsel prepare a motion or several motions in advance can create the perception that decisions have already been made, this practice is discouraged.
+Having staff or legal counsel prepare a motion or several motions in advance can create the perception that decisions have already been made if a case is highly controversial, and is likely to go to court, there may be a desire to have legal counsel assist in formulating the language of the decision.
+If such assistance does occur, consideration should be given to seeking such assistance on a decision granting the relief requested as well as a decision denying the relief.

-Some hints for making motions:
+Some hints about motions: § 44

-- Although the chairman can make sure everyone understands the motion by restating it, it may be preferable to have the person who is recording the motion do the restatement.
+- Be sure everyone is clear on the motion by restating it.
 Do not ask the person writing the minutes to "clean it up later," or say, "you know what we want to say."
-Take the time when the motion is made to get the wording right.
-To ensure accurate recording of the minutes, is is often useful to have the commissioner making the motion submit a written copy of the motion to the member taking minutes. - Reference relevant sections of the ordinance and staff reports.
-If discussion on the issue is thoroughly documented in the minutes, the minutes may be adequate to represent information related to compliance with the standards of the ordinance.
-Otherwise, a summary of the discussion is appropriate.
+Take the time to get the wording right.
+Have the person who is writing down the motion read it back to ensure its accuracy. - Include specific references to the ordinance's review standards.
+If discussion on the issue is thoroughly documented and referenced in the minutes, they may be adequate to represent information related to compliance with the standards of the ordinance.
+Otherwise, a summary of the discussion on the standards is appropriate.